MAC Audits in Detroit

 Medical Records

 Providers will typically be asked to submit medical records for the patients in question.
-These records should document the services provided and support the medical necessity of those services.
+These records should document the services provided and support their medical necessity.

 Billing Records